-The ENRICH trial began in December 2016 and will include at least 15 centers.
-The estimated primary completion date is December 2019, with final data collection completed for primary outcome measurement.
-Full study completion is expected in July 2020.
-Patient enrollment of 300 is estimated to take one year, with six months for patient follow up.
+The ENRICH trial began in December 2016 and currently includes 30 active centers.
+The estimated primary completion date is October 2021, with final data collection completed for primary outcome measurement.
+Full study completion is expected in April 2022.
+Patient enrollment of 300 is estimated to take four years, with six months for patient follow up.
 Ideal trial candidates are spontaneous supratentorial ICH patients with a good clinical chance of benefiting from the surgical treatment based on well-defined criteria for study enrollment.

 The trial will build on current peer-reviewed clinical data on the BrainPath Approach including a preliminary series of 39 patients treated for supratentorial spontaneous ICH.
 A 2016 Neurosurgery publication retrospectively reviewed patients from 11 centers and reported on the safety and feasibility of hematoma evacuation using a trans-sulcal surgical approach with BrainPath (1).
 Results showed greater than or equal to 90%, 75%, and 50% degree of hematoma evacuation in 72%, 23%, and 5% of patients, respectively, as well as no new surgical deficits or mortalities.
 Additionally, “statistically significant” improvement in patients’ neurological state was associated with early intervention.
 The publication was cited as a breakthrough in the treatment of hemorrhagic stroke by the National Stroke Association.